Dantepuma/article-vote/README.md

 # article-vote
-This is a custom plugin for find.co test task
+This is a custom plugin for test task